 As Kat mentions, it takes time and careful consideration to get your automated processes up and running.
 Be patient during this time!
 Initiating change in your business is not easy, but will be worth it in the long run when it runs like clockwork.
 Also, make sure to ask your team for feedback.
 If something isn’t working, listen to your team and tweak as needed.

 After implementing your new automation tech, watch it work its magic for a few weeks or even months.
 How’s it going?
 Do you have more time?
 Are your clients happier?
 Does your team feel less swamped?
 If most of the answers to the above questions are “no,” your strategy needs tweaking.

 5. Revise as needed

-As mentioned, it’s always good to get feedback from your team about newly implemented automation.
-If something isn’t working, adjust the process or train your team as needed.
+As mentioned, getting feedback from your team about newly implemented automation is always good.
+Adjust the process or train your team as needed if something isn’t working.
 Consider hosting meetings and demos, encouraging one-on-one sessions, and updating staff on changes as they come.